Nsikak Eduok: Early life

 Nsikak Eduok was born to the family of Essien Eduok of Mbak in Ibesikpo Asutan local government in Akwa Ibom State.

 Career

 Nsikak Eduok after his education began working for VON for a short while as a studio manager.
 In 1968 Nsikak enrolled in the NAF as a probable pilot.
 Air Marshal Nsikak Eduok obtained his first military exercise from the Nigerian Defence Academy before going for his principal flying training in 1970.
 In 1971 after completing his principal training he went through the Basic Flying training course and emerged the best overall student.
 In that same year he was assigned Second Lieutenant.
-Between 1971 and 1986 he attended several flying courses which included Advanced and Tactical Flying training course, Aircraft Accident Investigation course, MiG-21 Conversion Course in the Soviet Union, Advanced Staff Course in United Kingdom.
+Between 1971 and 1986 he attended several flying courses which included an Advanced and Tactical Flying training course, Aircraft Accident Investigation course, MiG-21 Conversion Course in the Soviet Union, and Advanced Staff Course in United Kingdom.